Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

-The sensitivity of the 2.5~m CHRONOS interferometer is determined by the interplay between quantum noise and technical noise sources.
-In this study, the optical and mechanical parameters were set to the values listed in Table~\ref{tab:params}, which define the \emph{optimal operating point}.
-These values are chosen to balance the contributions of shot noise, radiation-pressure noise, and coating thermal noise, optimizing the detector sensitivity around 1~Hz.
+The sensitivity of the CHRONOS interferometer is determined by a combination of quantum noise, thermal noise, seismic disturbances, Newtonian noise, and technical noise sources.
+Among these contributions, quantum noise plays a central role in defining the performance of the Sagnac speed-meter topology, which is the primary focus of this work.

+The optical and mechanical parameters used in the sensitivity analysis are summarized in Table~\ref{tab:params}.
+These parameters define the reference operating point adopted throughout this paper and were selected to provide near-optimal sensitivity in the target observation band around $0.1$--$1~\mathrm{Hz}$.

-In the first part of this section (Sec.~\ref{sec:noise_model}), a complete quantum-noise model including the input-output relations and effective optomechanical coupling is introduced.
-In the latter part, numerical simulations using \textsc{Finesse3} are presented to show the resulting sensitivity curves, focusing on the effects of PRC detuning, SRC detuning, and homodyne detection angle.
-Furthermore, the contribution of the ETM coating thermal noise is quantitatively evaluated, as it sets the lower sensitivity limit in the mid-frequency band~\cite{Harry2002,Levin1998}.
-A summary of the suspension and thermal noise sources is given in the Appendix~\ref{app:noise}.
-The intensity noise is calculated in Tanabe \textit{et. al.}~\cite{Tanabe:inprep}.
+In the first part of this section, we introduce the quantum-noise model, including the input--output relations, effective optomechanical coupling, and the influence of the homodyne detection angle and cavity detuning.
+In the latter part, numerical simulations using \textsc{Finesse3}~\cite{Brown2025Finesse} are presented to show the resulting sensitivity curves, focusing on the effects of End test mass reflectance, power-recycling cavity detuning, signal-recycling cavity detuning, and homodyne detection angle.

-Through this hierarchical analysis, the impact of optical parameters and material choices on interferometer performance is systematically clarified, providing a guideline for optimization in future CHRONOS designs.
+The detailed models of thermal, seismic, Newtonian, and other technical noise sources are summarized in Appendix~\ref{app:noise}, while the intensity-noise analysis is presented separately in Tanabe \textit{et al.}~\cite{Tanabe_2026}.
+The Newtonian noise analysis of CHRONOS is summarized in {\it Onglao et al.}~\cite{onglao2026prospectsobservinggravitygradientnoise}.

+This approach allows the role of the speed-meter quantum-noise suppression to be isolated and evaluated while retaining a realistic estimate of the full detector sensitivity.